How to Apply

 The Institute accepts GRE, GMAT or LSAT scores.

-Submit a Statement of Purpose, a concise essay (750 to 1,000 words) on the your academic and career goals, why you are seeking a Master in Public Policy degree, your policy interests and why you are applying to the Institute.
+Submit a Statement of Purpose, a concise essay (750 to 1,000 words) on your academic and career goals, why you are seeking a Master in Public Policy degree, and your policy interests.

 Additional Statement (optional)

 The MPP Admissions Committee welcomes additional information you may wish the committee to consider.
 This optional essay can address personal background, work experience or anything else, but should be no longer than 1,000 words.
 There is no penalty for not submitting this statement.